krishnadasmallya/pihole-docker-monitor/README.md

 # pihole-docker-monitor
-An dockerized pihole and monitored all together for easier installation and maintenance
+An dockerized pihole and monitors all together for easier installation and maintenance